WCB Nova Scotia strives to provide quality service to Nova Scotians. The Client Relations Officer helps to ensure this service is upheld.

 The Client Relations Officer reviews complaints about WCB’s service, or the conduct or behaviour of an employee.
 As an advocate of fairness, the Client Relations Officer does not take sides when resolving complaints.
 Their role is to review and investigate problems or concerns in an unbiased and impartial manner.
 You can read more about the role described in Policy 10.3.1R in our Policy Manual.

-As described in our policy, a complaint is “a formal expression of dissatisfaction provided to the organization about a product, advice or service offered or provided coupled with a request to remedy the problem.
+As described in our policy, a complaint is “a formal expression of dissatisfaction provided to WCB Nova Scotia about a product, advice or service, either offered or provided, coupled with a request to remedy the problem.”

 Attn: Deanna Harnish, Client Relations Officer

 Please note: The information you provide below is used only to contact you so that we can formally register your complaint.

 *Online form is not supported and will not populate if using Internet Explorer*